JWeel/CasualCombat/PROCESS.md

 * TextViews that display if item or spell list are empty
 * Dynamically implement ^ for spells
 * Implement ^ for Items
-* Items list is now an arraylist again (allowing duplicates)
+* Usable Items list is now an arraylist again (to allow duplicates)
 * Implement using UsableItems
 * Implement restoring magic (with items), and restoring usability of spells
 * Implement coloring the avatar